You will never have troubles finding incredible things do to in Rome.

 Discover the Capitoline Hill and Museums

 A guided tour of the Capitoline Hill and Museums generally includes a visit to the St. Mary of Aracoeli Basilica.
-I recommend getting tickets online in order to skip the line and avoid any hassle.
+I recommend getting tickets online in order to avoid the line and avoid any hassle.

-Here’s the best tours of the Capitoline Hill:
+Here are the best tours of the Capitoline Hill:

 Go to the Colosseum

-Here’s some of the best tours that include a visit to the Colosseum:
+Here are some of the best tours that include a visit to the Colosseum:

 - Skip The Line Colosseum Guided Tour

 - Skip The Line 3.5 Hours Colosseum And Rome Walking Tour – it is a very expensive tour, but keep in mind you really see all the highlights of Rome.

 - Colosseum S.U.P.E.R – seven unique experiences in Rome